ABOUT PILATES

 Not only will your core strength, posture and body awareness improve, but you’ll boost your immune system and enjoy increased levels of the ‘feel-good factor’, too, thanks to the endorphin released during exercise.

-Pilates classes happen weekly at Amberley Parish Rooms; there is a friendly group of people who practise Pilates 4.30 to 5.30 on Thursdays.
-Meg also is teaching classes in Chalford, Thrupp, Brimscombe, and can fit in a 1 to 1 session for anyone wanting to find out more before making a commitment to a course of six.
+Pilates classes used to happen weekly at Amberley Parish Rooms; but now this friendly group of people are all on zoom 4.30 to 5.30 on Thursdays.
+Meg also is teaching classes in Chalford, and can fit in a 1 to 1 session for anyone wanting to find out more before making a commitment to a course of six.
+But now most of these are on zoom.
+FACE TO FACE group sessions happen on Mondays 5pm and Friday 6pm both at Chalford Village Hall.
+Also at Eastcombe Village Hall on Tuesdays at 5pm.
 One to one sessions available on the Studio Reformer can strengthen the body and this is a more intense workout and a great variation to matwork exercises.
 Do book a session and try it out.

 Meg has taught exercise to men and women for many years, and Pilates is a safe and effective fitness system that can be easily adapted to suit the needs of completing athletes, through to semi active people, alike.
 Today’s passive lifestyles mean that many of us are not as active as we should be, and it is easy to find excuses!
 There are loads of them, not least our busy schedules.
 However, exercise can actually help relieve many of the discomforts of most conditions (the lateral breathing technique used in pilates helps reduce tension for those with heart disease problems, and arthritis and Parkinson’s Disease sufferers particularly benefit from the range of exercises to choose from).
 Backache and swollen ankles can be helped, balance and coordination, and generally keeping mobile reduces stiffness in the muscles and joints.